-The copied feature class is renamed with '_1' at the end of the name.
+Note: The copied feature class is renamed with '_1' at the end of the name.

-- Click Load > Load Data.
+- Right-click the _1_ATTACH table, and click Load > Load Data.

 - Click Next, and use the input data file browser to navigate to and select the original ATTACH table.
 Click Open and Add.

-- Continue clicking Next through the remaining dialogs of the wizard and click Finish.
+- Continue clicking Next through the remaining dialogs of the wizard, and click Finish.

 - Add the _1 feature class into the map document.

-- Click a feature that has an attachment and open the Attributes window.
+- Click a feature that has an attachment, and open the Attributes window.

 - Click the Open Attachment Manager drop-down and note that the attachments are listed.